 Dickenson’s description of gospel and grease makes for quite the apt pairing.
 The lively bounce in the rhythmic rim shots and stick taps, laid over a set of sustained and harmonizing organ notes, takes some of the anticipated darkness out of the late night narrative without cutting its overall sense of melodic energy at the knees.
 In other words, it’s about revelry and rowdiness but sans the idea of flirting with danger that could have been depicted through a sonic frame built from more bluesy garage rock style attributes.

-Well the clock on the wall says one
+clock on the wall says one

 This night is just begun